+Sometimes our holiday celebrations have are huge extended family celebration and others, they are much smaller more intimate celebrations.
 Needless to say, our menu has adjusted accordingly.
-We have had years where we served both a ham and a turkey and tons of side dishes.
-Some years when it was just my daughter and I, we had more of a Charlie Brown Thanksgiving-style Easter with a mishmash of whatever we happened to be in the mood for – sushi, steak, cheesecake.
+Some years when it was just my daughter and I, we had more of a Charlie Brown Thanksgiving-style meal with a mishmash of whatever we happened to be in the mood for – sushi, steak, cheesecake.

-And candied sweet potatoes – a family tradition for as long as I can remember it.
+Candied sweet potatoes have been a family tradition for as long as I can remember it.
 It started out as my grandmother’s sweet potato casserole.
 For a couple of years, we served a cold version of it as a sweet potato salad.
-But more recently, it has been served in the form of an individual candied hasselback sweet potato recipe.

 Maple Pecan Hasselback Sweet Potato Recipe